 - Monster Hunter Rise Tips Guide – 35 Things the Game Doesn’t Tell You

 As with every Magnamalo weapon, you also get the Magnamalo Soul Rampage skill.
 This requires a certain level of skill and preparation to fully appreciate.
 But the gist is that, whenever you’re inflicted with Hellfireblight, you do significantly more damage than usual.
 And you gain this ability pretty consistently with the Hellfire Cloak skill found on Magnamalo armor.
-Said armor is also currently the best source of Handicraft, which Magnamalo weapons put to fantastic use for extra sharpness.
+Said armor is also a decent source of Handicraft, which Magnamalo weapons put to fantastic use in reaching white sharpness.

 Here we have the least raw damage of any Switch Axe on this list.
 Though that number is somewhat deceiving.
 Switch Axe damage relies heavily on charging up the sword part of the weapon.
 Said charge depletes over time, and must be managed carefully.
 But the Rampage skill Coating Switch Boost basically takes that management out of the equation.